HauptmannBoosted/Godot-GeoData-DTED/README.md

 ## Quickstart

-If you just want to use this module in your own project, just copy [geo_data.gd](https://github.com/HauptmannBoosted/Godot-GeoData-DTED/blob/master/geo-data-demo/geo_data.gd) anywhere into you project.
+If you want to use this module just copy [geo_data.gd](https://github.com/HauptmannBoosted/Godot-GeoData-DTED/blob/master/geo-data-demo/geo_data.gd) anywhere into your project.
 Everything is documented inline, viewing the demo project is advised.

 Example for reading a DTED file and querying elevation: